 Mindful Yoga, as applied in clinical trials of the Yoga of Awareness intervention, has been shown to help patients at both early and advanced stages of the cancer experience to minimize their pain and fatigue while increasing vigor, acceptance, and relaxation.
 Mindful Yoga draws on the principles of integrative medicine, using a whole-person approach to address the mind, body, and spirit.

 Participation is by application only and registration in each course is limited.
 Applicants must be Yoga Alliance certified yoga instructors.
 Exceptions may be made for those with comparable experience.
 There is no application fee.
-To submit an application access the online application here.
 Please allow two weeks for review and notification of your acceptance decision.
 Accepted applicants will receive instructions on registering for the course.